Ah… the joys of a shared driveway

 In Seattle, many houses share a driveway with an adjacent property.
 Typically, the driveway is created by an easement on each property running on either side of the common boundary.
 Each property is burdened by a five foot easement that benefits the other property, thus creating a 10 foot strip of driveway.
 Each property then has the legal right to use the driveway, and one neighbor cannot legally impede or impair the other neighbor’s reasonable use of the driveway.

-55 Responses to “Ah… the joys of a shared driveway”
+83 thoughts on “Ah… the joys of a shared driveway

 One of the things that always amazes me is the Ballard townhomes which have that ‘alley in the middle’.
 Most owners don’t park in their garages (used as storage lockers) but rather in this shared corridor.
 It then impedes anyone else from using their own garage becuase the full width of the ‘alley’ is needed in order to turn a car into the garage.